billyhao12/README-Generator/README.md

 node index.js
 ```

+Follow the prompts to generate your README file.
+Click [here](https://youtu.be/tJ90DOZQp6Q) to view a YouTube video demonstrating the application's usage.

 ## Credits

 The instructors at the UW Coding Boot Camp as well as my fellow colleagues assisted me in completing this application.